Your hands are numb, your breathing is painful, and all you want to do is turn around and go home. Running in the cold sucks!

 I don’t know about you, but my goals in the morning are not just to burn calories.
 I am looking to get a nice sweat in and to release some endorphin’s to have an fresh & energized day.
 These 5 cardio exercises for when its too cold to run outside will do just that, plus giving you the added benefit or burning calories and trimming some unwanted holiday fat.

-1) Running! in place.
+1) Running in place.

 Running is the ultimate cardio exercise.
 But just because there is 4 feet of snow outside your door doesn’t mean that running is not an option for.
 Running in place can be a very effective workout, if done the right way.
 If you are looking for the best treadmills to use at home, click here.

 While running place I want you to practice getting your knees high and really swinging your arms.
 Opposite arm to opposite knee, just like your running.
+If you prefer biking, please consider spin biking.

 2) Jumping Jacks